cmsc334-s24/cmsc334-s24.github.io/labs/lab2-passwords.md

 ### Dictionary attack (aka.
 Wordlist attack)

-[Dictionary Attack](https://hashcat.net/wiki/doku.php?id=dictionary_attack):  All that is needed is to read line by line from a textfile (aka “dictionary” or “wordlist”) and try each line as a password candidate.
+[Dictionary Attack](https://hashcat.net/wiki/doku.php?id=dictionary_attack):  All that is needed is to read line by line from a textfile (aka "dictionary" or "wordlist") and try each line as a password candidate.

 1. Copy the example.dict file to your home directory.
     ```